 On his website at: www.jonathanmaberry.com

 Besides her extremely popular work as a Radio Presenter for Xfm, Lliana has worked extensively for the BBC.
-Shew has now graciously agreed to lend her talent to the IMJ Podcasts and become “THE VOICE” of the Inveterate Media Junkies Network… As a new SURGE of activity begins with at least THREE entertainment related PODCASTS planned per month!
-(And THAT is just the beginning!)
-IMJ is very lucky to have Lliana– and we hope to continue to utilize her fabulous talent more and more!
+Shew has now graciously agreed to lend her talent to the IMJ Podcasts and become “THE VOICE” of the Inveterate Media Junkies Network… As a new SURGE of activity begins with at least TWO entertainment related PODCASTS planned per month!
+IMJ is very lucky to have Lliana– and we hope to continue to utilize her fabulous talent even more as IMJ continues to grow!

 Jon Runyan is a swiss army knife of creativity, affectionately calling himself a Jon of all trades.
 Runyan serves as a co-host alongside fellow comic book enthusiast Tom Devine on A Comic Book Look.
 When he’s not on the set of A Comic Book Look– Runyan is either at work,